pmgl/starblast-modding/README.md

 #### Accessing
 Game property `game.objects` stores all active 3D Objects maintained by the mod

-You shouldn't modify this property in order to keep the mod run smoothly
+You shouldn't modify this property to keep the mod running smoothly
 #### Changing or moving an object
 Use `game.setObject` again with the same object instance id.